android-app-sast/VulsTotal/Platform base (SAST tools) selection.md

 | ---- | --------- | ------------------------------------------------------------ | ---------------------------------------------- |
 | 1    | SPECK     | SPECK is a tool for searching for multiple bad codes in Android applications.
 From the Android documentation, developers extracted a set of rules to follow to improve app security.
 It performs static analysis by viewing the application source code to detect rule violations. | https://github.com/SPRITZ-Research-Group/SPECK |

-​	We obtained a total of 43 SAST tools through the above sources.
+​We obtained a total of 43 SAST tools through the above sources.

 ### Tools Selection:

-​	To facilitate the selection and comparison of Android SAST tools for our study, we then designed 3 selection criteria as follows:
+​To facilitate the selection and comparison of Android SAST tools for our study, we then designed 3 selection criteria as follows:

 - Free of charge and transparent;
 - Generalized vulnerability detection;